eclipse-iceoryx/iceoryx2/FAQ.md

 `export IOX2_LOG_LEVEL=Trace`

-then in the `main.rs` call the function to read the environment variable
+then in the `main.rs` call one of the functions to set the log level

 ```rust
 use iceoryx2::prelude::*